CRISP: Contact-Guided Real2Sim from Monocular Video with Planar Scene Primitives: Limitations and Future Work

 \textbf{(2) Unable to model fluid and deformable objects.} Our method assumes a static, rigid scene geometry.
 Thus, we are not able to faithfully model fluids (e.g., sand in a desert, water in a lake) or deformable objects (e.g., folded cloth, soft cushions when in large deformations).
 Nonetheless, the existing codebase could be extended to dynamic rigid objects or scenes by incorporating time-varying primitives.

-\textbf{(3) Unable to model dynamic object.} CRISP is limited to static human-scene interaction, and does not currently support dynamic scenes or moving objects.
+\textbf{(3) Unable to model dynamic objects.} CRISP is limited to static human-scene interaction, and does not currently support dynamic scenes or moving objects.
 The RL training is for locomotion only and lacks loco-manipulation ability as in existing pipelines~\cite{weng2025hdmi, kuang2025skillblender}.

 \textbf{Future work}.
-Extending CRISP with more expressive primitives (e.g., superquadrics or other parametric shapes) and supporting dynamic human-object interaction handling are exciting directions for future work and could further improve local geometric fidelity, especially for modeling of complex scene and manipulation interactions.
+Extending CRISP with more expressive primitives (e.g., superquadrics or other parametric shapes) and supporting dynamic human-object interaction handling are exciting directions for future work and could further improve local geometric fidelity, especially for modeling of complex scene and coupling affordance prediction \citep{wan2025instructpart} for manipulation interactions.